mrseanryan/gpt-preview/README.md

 # Usage

 ```
-./go.sh <path to text file containing the LLM output>
+./go.sh <path to text file containing the LLM output> [path to output file] [OPTIONS]
 ```

+- currently can summarize to DOT (graphviz) format